Apple Cinnamon Walnut Bread

 - Have liquid ingredients at 80º F and all others at room temperature.
 Place ingredients in pan in the order listed.
 Select basic cycle and medium/normal crust.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
 If it is dry and stiff, add water, ½ to 1 TBSP at a time.
 If it is too wet and sticky, add 1 TBSP of flour at a time.
+When bread has finished baking, take out of pan and let sit on wire rack to cool.
 See our Bread Machine section for more helpful tips and information.

 - Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, and other dry ingredients.
 Combine liquids and heat to 120º to 130º F.

 - Combine dry mixture and liquid ingredients in mixing bowl on low speed.
 Beat 2 to 3 minutes on medium speed.
 By hand, gradually stir in enough remaining bread flour to make a firm dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.